technofocus-pte/knwmgmtprv/Lab Guides/Lab 1 - Installing and setting up Answers in Viva Engage for the users/Lab 1 - Installing and setting up Answers in Viva Engage for the users.md

 # Lab 1 – Install and setting up Answers in Viva Engage for the users

+### Objective

+This Lab guides you through the configuring the Answers and options available in Viva Engage.

 ### Exercise 1 – Pinning Viva Engage to Users' Teams Interface

 1. Open the [Teams](https://teams.microsoft.com/v2/) Apps or switch